-The Pan group of sculptures likely represent a friendly hope that nature and harvests would be on side with the people.
+The Pan group of sculptures possibly represents a friendly hope that nature and harvests would be on the side of the people of Australia.

-Apollo is the central key figure in the fountain, which is the reason why it is sometimes referred to as the Apollo fountain.
+Apollo is the central key figure in the Archibald fountain, which is why I call it the Apollo fountain, as others do.

-You can see how the three other sculptures forming a Y-pattern around Apollo in the large basin in the photo below.
+This picture shows how the three other sculptures form a Y-pattern around Apollo in the large basin.